 Eggnog is the cocktail that we look forward to drinking every year.
 But it’s also a cocktail that we never made at home.
 Let’s face it, most Eggnog recipes involve punch bowls and excessive amounts of both cream and alcohol.

-We decided to create a small-batch, easy Eggnog recipe that we can enjoy in our Lisbon home.
+We decided to create a small-batch, boozy Eggnog recipe that we can enjoy in our Lisbon home.
 The challenge was real since we’re lazy mixologists who prefer to craft cocktails with quality ingredients but without blenders or fancy equipment.

 We’re pleased as punch (pun intended) to report that we were successful in our mission.
 Not only is our homemade Eggnog recipe easy to make for just two people, but the boozy Christmas cocktail sips like a dream.
 We like it so much that we plan to drink it all year round.